 - Business license, business cards, flyers, etc.

-You will get 11 training modules that teach you how to start teaching kids healthy cooking from scratch including proper licensing, business planning, food handling, marketing, free one-on-one business counseling, and more.
-Once certified, you will also receive a certification logo and downloadable instructor certificate.
+You will get 11 training modules that teach you how to create the solid foundation and structure for teaching cooking classes including proper licensing, planning blueprint, food handling, media suggestions, support, and more.
+Once certified, you will also receive a certification logo and downloadable instructor certificate to use as you wish to demonstrate your accomplishment.

 Eat Clean.
 Keep your food sources as close to Mother Nature as possible.